hebcal/hebcal/README.md

 ## Candle-lighting times

 Hebcal’s candlelighting times are only approximations.
 If you ever have any doubts about its times, consult your local halachic authority.
-If you enter geographic coordinates above the artic circle or antarctic circle, the times are guaranteed to be wrong.
+If you enter geographic coordinates above the arctic circle or antarctic circle, the times are guaranteed to be wrong.

 Hebcal contains a small database of cities with their associated geographic information and time-zone information.
 The geographic and time information necessary to calculate sundown times can come to hebcal any of three ways: